KompetenzwerkD/dikusa-core-ontology/README.md

 * [Slides in German presented on 29.04.2022](https://github.com/KompetenzwerkD/dikusa-core-ontology/blob/main/documentation/Dikusa%20Datenmodell%20Folien%2029.04.2022.pdf)

 ### Progress
-So far Persons, Places, Events, Objects and Works (bibliographic items) have been modeled.
-The class Group is currently being developed.
+So far all main Categories: Persons, Places, Events, Objects, Groups and Works (bibliographic items) have been modeled.
+The current state forms the basis of further discussions with project partners.

 ## Validation